HOME

 Please review the Guild’s PPE (personal protection equipment) policy from the Intro to the Guild class.

 Have all your PPE for this class.
-Approved wrap around safety glasses, hearing protection, a dust mask (these tools are not connected to the dust collection system)
+Approved wrap around safety glasses, hearing protection, a dust mask (these tools are not connected to the dust collection system).

 Class size is 6 students.
 Each student will have their own area in the Shop with each tool to be demonstrated.
 No tool sharing.
 Safe distancing.

-Dress appropriately for working in the Shop.
+Dress appropriately for working in the Shop. (hair tied back, no dangling sleeves, bracelets, strings etc)

 The handouts will be reviewed in class.